andrewjong/SwapNet/README.md

 ### Differences
 - Warp Stage
-  - Body segmentation: Neural Body Fitting instead of Unite the People
+  - Body segmentation: Neural Body Fitting instead of Unite the People (note NBF doesn't work well on cropped bodies)
   - I store cloth segmentations as a flat 2D map of numeric labels, then expand this into 1-hot encoded tensors at runtime.
 In the original SwapNet, they used probability maps, but this took up too much storage space (tens of dozens of GB) on my computer.
   - Option to train on video data.
 For video data, the different frames provide additional "augmentation" for input cloth in the warp stage.
+Use `--data_mode video` to enable this.
 - Texture Stage
-  - cloth segmentation network: LIP_JPPNet instead of LIP_SSL
+  - Cloth segmentation: LIP_JPPNet instead of LIP_SSL
-  - Currently VGG feature loss prevents convergence, need to debug this
+  - Currently VGG feature loss prevents convergence, need to debug!
 - Overall
-  - Hyperparameters most likely.
-The hyperparameters were not listed in the original paper, so I had to experiment with these values.
+  - Hyperparameters most likely; the hyperparameters were not listed in the original paper, so I had to experiment with these values.
   - Implemented random label smoothing for better GAN stability

 ### TODO: